kartiktiwari8151/Weather-information-app/README.md

 # 🌦️ Weather App (Android | Java | OpenWeather API)

 ## 📌 Project Overview
-Weather App ek Android application hai jo **Java** aur **OpenWeather API** ka use karke real-time weather information provide karta hai.
-User kisi bhi city ka naam enter karta hai aur app turant us location ka current weather data fetch karke display karta hai.

-Is app ka UI clean, simple aur user-friendly design par based hai jisse weather details easily readable rehti hain.
+The Weather App is an Android application developed using **Java** and the **OpenWeather API** to provide real-time weather information for any city entered by the user.
+The app features a simple, clean, and modern user interface that allows users to quickly fetch updated weather details.

 ---

 ## 🚀 Features
-- 🌍 Kisi bhi city ka real-time weather data
+- 🌍 Real-time weather information for any city
 - 🌡️ Current temperature
 - 🤗 Feels-like temperature
-- ☁️ Weather condition (e.g., Smoke, Clear, Rain)
+- ☁️ Weather condition (Clear, Smoke, Rain, etc.)
 - 💧 Humidity level
 - 🌬️ Wind speed
-- ⏲️ Fast & accurate data fetching
+- ⏲️ Fast and accurate data retrieval
-- 🎨 Clean and modern UI
+- 🎨 Clean and user-friendly UI

 ---

-## 📊 Weather Details Shown
+## 📊 Weather Data Displayed
-For example, city **Delhi**:
+For example, when searching **Delhi**, the app displays:
 - Temperature: `22.05°C`
 - Feels Like: `21.36°C`
 - Weather Condition: `Smoke`
 - Humidity: `40%`
-- Pressure: `1017 hPa`
+- Atmospheric Pressure: `1017 hPa`
 - Wind Speed: `1.54 m/s`

 ---